devbuddy/devbuddy/README.md

   bud [command]

 Available Commands:
-  cd          Jump to a local project clone       Clone a project from github.com create      Create a new project godoc       Custom: Starting GoDoc server on http://0.0.0.0:6060 help        Help about any command lint        Custom: Lint the project test        Custom: Run tests up          Ensure the project is up and running
+  cd              Jump to a local project ci              Custom: Run all tests as CI would do clone           Clone a project from github.com create          Create a new project godoc           Custom: Starting GoDoc server on http://0.0.0.0:6060 help            Help about any command inspect         Inspect the project and its tasks install-dev     Custom: Install dad in the GOROOT install-release Custom: Remove all dad binaries and install a released version integration     Custom: Run the integration tests lint            Custom: Lint the project lint-shell      Custom: Lint the shell scripts open            Open a link about your project release         Custom: Create a new release (dad release [VERSION]) test            Custom: Run the unittests testup          Custom: Build, install and run the development version up              Ensure the project is up and running upgrade         [experimental] Upgrade dad to the latest available release.

 Flags:
   -h, --help              help for bud